Director: William B. Mattes, Ph.D., DABT

 - Investigation of genetic susceptibility to clopidogrel—a drug used to prevent clotting of the blood in patients with various artery and vein diseases—and aspirin adverse events.

 Food and Biological Product Safety

-- Rapid and sensitive detection of Creutzfeldt-Jakob disease agents in tissue and blood donations
+- Rapid and sensitive detection of the agents that cause Creutzfeldt-Jakob disease (human “Mad Cow Disease”)—a form of brain damage—in tissue and blood donations.

-The NCTR Annual Report contains information on the latest accomplishments and plans for the Division of Systems Biology (formerly the Division of Systems Toxicology) as well as project and publication listings.
+The NCTR Annual Report contains information on the latest accomplishments and plans for the Division of Systems Biology as well as project and publication listings.